 For intense foliage color, place it under the full sun.
 The USDA hardiness zones of this plant are 10 – 11.

 The ideal daytime temperature for this plant ranges from 80° to 85° degrees Fahrenheit and a nighttime temperature from 62° to 65° degrees Fahrenheit.

 The Alternanthera plant prefers regular but light watering.

 Make sure to water the plant enough to avoid letting the soil dry out completely.

-The new plants need daily watering for the initial weeks.
+The new plants need frequent watering for the initial weeks.
 But once established, this plant is heat and drought-tolerant.

 Watering must be adjusted as per the soil type and weather.